RaulPPelaez/UAMMD/README.md

 A fast generic multiscale CUDA Molecular Dynamics code made into modules for expandability and generality.

+UAMMD can perform several types of simulations, to this moment multiple integrators are implemented allowing it to perform:

+	-Molecular dynamics
+	-Brownian Dynamics
+	-Brownian Hydrodynamics
+	-Dissipative Particle Dynamics

+Multiple building blocks are provided in order for the user to construct a certain simulation, highly templated so the user can easily add in the input the specific interactions when they are not implemented by default.

+For example, there is not a harmonic trap module, but you can write a simple functor in the input file (directly in device code!) telling that each particle should experiment a force when it is trying to leave the box and you are set!.
+You can do the same with a bonded force, an interaction that needs to transverse a neighbour list, an nbody interaction...
+See the examples folder and the wiki for more info!

-It is coded into separated modules, with a SimulationConfig driver in C++ that can hold many modules in order to construct a simulation.
+UAMMD is coded into separated modules, with a SimulationConfig driver in C++ that can hold many modules in order to construct a simulation.
 For example, the simulation could have a VerletNVT module and and PairForces interactor module to create a molecular dynamics simulation.
 Or a DPD integrator module with Nbody interactor module, etc.

 There are three types of modules: